IllNoobis/owo-coinfip-farmer-bot/README.md

-# owo-coinfip-farmer-bot
-As stated in name, (cannot currently detect capcha messages USE AT OWN RISK) (MADE FOR EDUCATIONAL PURPOSES!)

 # Discord Coinflip Bot v3.0 - Modular Edition

 A sophisticated, modular Discord betting bot with advanced risk management, customizable configurations, and comprehensive logging.

+As stated in name, (VERIFICATION/CAPTCHA FEATURE IS NOT CURRENTLY WORKING!) <USE AT OWN RISK> (MADE FOR EDUCATIONAL PURPOSES!)

 ## 🚀 Features